Frequently Asked Questions

 - How do I get a refund?

 Refunds are easy, just write a note asking for a refund.
-To receive a 100%(minus a $5.00 handling fee) refund, your written request must reach us by August 1st.
-A 50% refund will be issued to written requests received between August 1st and August 31st.
+To receive a 100%(minus a $10.00 processing fee) refund, your written request must reach us before August 1st.
+A 50% refund will be issued to written requests received between August 1st and the first game, minus $10.00 processing fee.
 Late fees are not refundable.
-Refunds are not available after August 31st.
+Refunds are not available after the 1st game starts.
 You may e-mail directly to the Registrar at the Contact Us option on our website, or by mailing to: Mukilteo Youth Soccer Club, PO Box 762, Mukilteo, WA 98275.
 Phone calls asking for a refund will not be honored.
 We will only accept written requests.

 - I want to be a referee and make money.